laurenchen0631/English-Learning/TOELF TPO/Writing/TPO 1/Integrated.md

 Finally, the author posits that four-day workweek could improve the quality of those employees.
 Moreover, it is stated in the article that the added resting time is spent with their families or by pursuing interests.
 On the contrary, the lecturer's position is that it could risk and even lower the quality of life.
 He notes that those employees, compared to the ones working five days a week, are more likely to lose their jobs and have lesser opportunity to get promoted.

 ## Reviewed
-The reading and the lecture *are both* about the effect of having four-day workweek *in terms of* traditional working hours.
+The reading and the lecture *are both* about the effect of having four-day workweek compared to traditional working hours.
 The author of the reading feels that the new working hours benefits from three different perspectives.
 However, the lectures challenges the claims made by the author.
 He is of the opinion that the new policy of the workweek negatively *impact* instead.

 To begin with, the authors argues that the shortened workweek leads to fewer errors of the employees and, hence, enhance profits.
 This specific argument is challenged by the lecturer.
 He claims that the profit could decline even if the errors decreases.
 Additionally, he also says that decreased workweek causes *the increased number of* the employees which still needs *new* *equipment*, such as computer, training programs, and ~~more~~ space notwithstanding they appear with fewer times than the others.

 Secondly, the writer suggests that it would reduce unemployment rates.
 In the article, it is said that with fewer workweeks companies can hire more *employees* to handle the rest of workload; *and eventually it* reduce unemployment *rates*.
 The lecturer, in contrast, rebuts this by mentioning the expectation of the companies.
-He elaborates this by bringing up the point that the owner or shareholders of the company expect those four-day employees to achieve the same *performance* as those five-day ones *by overwork*.
+He elaborates this by bringing up the point that the owner or shareholders of the company expect those four-day employees to achieve the same *performance* as those five-day ones *by working overtime*.
 In short, company will not hire someone new, which means unemployed rates may not alter.

 Finally, the author posits that four-day workweek could improve the *life qualities* of those employees.
 Moreover, it is stated in the article that the *additional time* is spent with their families or by pursuing interests.
 On the contrary, the lecturer's position is that it could risk and even lower the quality of life.
-He notes that those employees, compared to the ones working five days a week, are more likely to lose their jobs and *to* have lesser opportunity to get promoted *and to earn more salary which may boost their life qualities further*.
+He notes that those employees, compared to the ones working five days a week, are more likely to lose their jobs and *to* have lesser opportunity getting promoted *to earn more salary which may boost their life qualities further*.

 ## Vocab
 - impact == affect == influence = have an effect (on sth)
 - employee == laborer == staff member == worker
+- working hours == workweek
+- work overtime == do overtime
 - performance == achievement == act == conduct
 - argue == dispute == contend
 - posit == suppose == postulate == presuppose == assume
 - rebut == disprove == invalidate == negate == deny == refute
-- increase == boost == enhance == enlarge == escalate == augment == develop == raise == expand == extend == further == heighten == intensify == strengthen == grow
+- increase == enlarge == escalate == augment == rise == raise == expand == extend == further == heighten == intensify == strengthen == grow
++ improve == ameliorate == boost == develop == refine == enhance == revamp == polish up
 - new == contemporary == recent == modern == original == state-of-the-art == unique = unusual
-- feel == deem == assume == consider == regard == think
+- feel == deem == assume == consider == think

 ## Lecture